 Is there an annual requirement?

+Yes.
 Annual refresher training is required for the County Chief Executive and County Emergency Manager (to include NYC).
 To the degree possible, DHSES will seek to leverage existing events to deliver the training, to include the annual New York State Emergency Management Association conference and the annual New York State Association of Counties conference.
 County Chief Executives and County Emergency Managers can also meet the annual refresher training requirement by attending a Tier 3 training.
-DHSES is also currently exploring an on-line course as one mechanism to meet the annual refresher training.
+DHSES has also developed an on-line course as one mechanism to meet the annual refresher training.